tidyverse/tidyr/tests/testthat/_snaps/unnest.md

     Condition
       Warning:
-      The `.preserve` argument of `unnest()` is deprecated as of tidyr 1.0.0.
-      All list-columns are now preserved
+      The `.preserve` argument of `unnest()` is deprecated as of tidyr 1.0.0. i All list-columns are now preserved
     Output
       # A tibble: 2 x 2
             x y